JSudron/Contact-Aberdeen/README.md

 ### User stories

+As a member of Contact I expect to be able to have a site which is easily expanded and can be updated with any relevant information.
+The site must be functional but also stylish, whilst showcasing what the club night is all about.
-As a club owner I expect to find out why I'd want to host a club night with Contact.
+As a club owner I expect to find out why I'd want to host a club night with Contact and be able to easily contact them.
-As a DJ I expect to find out why I'd want to perform at a Contact club night.
+As a DJ I expect to find out why I'd want to perform at a Contact club night and be able to easily contact them.
+As a club-goer I expect to be able to find out about what the club night is all about and how to find them.

 ### Strategy